 The RELaTED task 2.4 aims at developing a framework for advanced control procedures for managing and optimizing ULT DH networks based on energy consumers equipped with smart meters and decentralized connected energy producers.

-This has been done by use of Machine Learning (ML) which is a fast-developing technology that allows for handling large and complex systems with many parameters and large amounts of data, aiming to find optimal patterns and solutions as well as abnormal behavior.
-Machine learning is based on training of procedures by use of representative experience (training data), meaning data from LT or ULT DH networks based on energy consumers equipped with smart meters, other operational data sources as well as weather data- and forecasts.
+This has been done by the use of Machine Learning (ML) which is a fast-developing technology that allows for handling large and complex systems with many parameters and large amounts of data, aiming to find optimal patterns and solutions as well as abnormal behaviour.
+Machine learning is based on the training procedures by use of representative experience (training data), meaning data from LT or ULT DH networks based on energy consumers equipped with smart meters, other operational data sources as well as weather data- and forecasts.

 The presented work is based on the following concepts:

-Together with historical training data from district heating supplies in Denmark and Estonia used for development and test, this has resulted in two algorithms or tools: DH Doctor intended for real-time evaluation of DH substations (fault detection and detection of outliers) and DH Autotune intended for load forecasting (recommendations for set-points and reaction to abnormal behavior by an alarming system).
+Together with historical training data from district heating supplies in Denmark and Estonia used for development and test, this has resulted in two algorithms or tools: DH Doctor intended for real-time evaluation of DH substations (fault detection and detection of outliers) and DH Autotune intended for load forecasting (recommendations for set-points and reaction to abnormal behaviour by an alarming system).

 Furthermore, the tools have been divided into two groups such that algorithms based on both daily and hourly readout of smart meter data are available to widen up the applicability to most DH suppliers regarding their prerequisites of data.

-Finally, it is discussed how the tools can be implemented at utilities for practical use and experience in a next step to further evaluate their potential and opportunities seen from a supplier’s point of view.
+Finally, it is discussed how the tools can be implemented at utilities for practical use and experience in the next step to further evaluate their potential and opportunities seen from a supplier’s point of view.
 This will enable further refinement and tuning of the algorithms towards increased applicability and practical value.